KennaSecurity/toolkit/README.md

 Running the latest image (from DockerHub):
 ==========================================

 The easiest way to get started is to use the pre-built image on Dockerhub.
-This is currently hosted in the 'jcran' account, but will move to a more official account soon.

 ```
 ### A first example that will pull the latest image, and print the list of tasks